agodunov/smarfor-icl/README.md

 pr_0 = \frac {Price_{today} - MA_{20}}{MA_{20}}
 $$

-The testing and training data split is ususally as 80% to 20%.
+The testing and training data split is usually as 80% to 20%.
 The data were checked on multicolinearity via variance inflation factor.
 In result some indicators was not accepted in dataset.

 ## MODELS
 All models accept the dataset.xlsx wich stores Pandas dataframe with 30 features from economic and stock indicators and two last columns with predictors: the future gradient of 20 days price moving average and the sign of this gradient.
 The same file can be used for classification or regression modelling.
 As a training exercise, I had to pickup three models from the program I studied, so my choice was the following: